Privacy and Security Center

 Our Principles

-Hail.IM Limited (Hail) is committed to protecting your privacy when using our Products and Services (‘User’).
 We recognise the importance of protecting the privacy of information collected about Users, in particular, information that is capable of identifying a User (Personal Information).
-Our approach to privacy is built around key principles.
-They’re at the heart of everything we do relating to data.
-Transparency: We take an approach of being open, honest and transparent in how we use data and personal information.
+Our approach to privacy is built around these three key principles:

-Security: We champion industry-leading approaches to securing the personal data entrusted to us.
+- Security: We champion industry-leading approaches to securing the personal data entrusted to us.

-Stewardship: We accept the responsibility that comes with processing data.
+- Stewardship: We accept the responsibility that comes with processing data.

-1. Privacy Policy — updated 9 October 2024
+1. Privacy Policy

 1.1 Hail.IM Limited (Hail, we and us) is committed to protecting the personal information of you as a user of our website or application program (Platform).

-1.2 In this privacy policy we explain: (a) how and why we collect personal information; (b) how that information is stored; (c) how you can access and correct that information; and (d) when we might disclose personal information to other people.
+1.2 In this privacy policy, we explain: (a) how and why we collect personal information; (b) how that information is stored; (c) how you can access and correct that information; and (d) when we might disclose personal information to other people.

 1.3 This privacy policy does not limit or exclude any rights that you have or may have under the Privacy Act 2020 (Privacy Act).